 Safe tourism experience is essential, so Seychelles developed a taskforce and certification system to verify safety protocols called the Safe Tourism Certification for industry service providers.

-Arrival Protocols and Safeguards
+Arrival protocols and safeguards

-Regardless if you arrive via a private jet or commercial passenger flight, multiple health evaluations such as symptoms scans or questionnaires, random swabbing, and temperature scans will be administered to all incoming tourists and crew.
+Regardless of if you arrive via a private jet or commercial passenger flight, multiple health evaluations such as symptoms scans or questionnaires, random swabbing, and temperature scans will be administered to all incoming tourists and crew.

 Tourists are required to email negative test result certificates, all accommodation, and flight details to the Seychelles Public Health Authority at [email protected] before arrival.

-What Activities Are Reopened in Seychelles?
+What activities have reopened in Seychelles?

-Beginning in June, locals and tourists can enjoy the following activities:
+Locals and tourists can enjoy the following activities:

-Beaches – 65 beaches on the island of Mahé alone (but no beach parties)
+Beaches – 65 beaches on the island of Mahé alone

 Bars and Restaurants

-Gyms and Fitness Centres
+Gyms and Fitness Centers